-Walking is a great form of exercise, it is good for the mind, body and soul!
-There is nothing more enjoyable than getting wrapped up in the winter weather and stepping out into the frosty air to blow away the cobwebs.
-Having a stoma shouldn’t restrict you from enjoying the great outdoors and walking is an exercise you can slowly build up over time or you can enjoy a longer walk to admire the winter scenery.
+In fact, there is nothing more enjoyable than getting wrapped up in the winter weather and stepping out into the frosty air to blow away the cobwebs.
+Having a stoma shouldn’t restrict you from enjoying the great outdoors, as walking is an exercise you can slowly build up over time or you can enjoy a longer walk to admire the winter scenery.

-If you have recently had surgery, it would be wise to speak with your Consultant before venturing out on long walks.
-You may feel very tired during the first 6 weeks after surgery, always listen to your body and rest when you need to.
-It may be wise to start with walking round your home and garden, for the first few weeks to gain confidence before venturing out.
-Just remember that when you are out walking, you have the return journey also, so take it slow and steady and increase the distance week by week, so it is gradual and you feel confident you can do it.
+If you have recently had stoma surgery, it would be wise to speak with your consultant before venturing out on long walks.
+You may feel very tired during the first six weeks after surgery, so always listen to your body and rest when you need to.
+It may be wise to start by walking round your home and garden for the first few weeks to gain confidence, before venturing outdoors fully.
+Just remember that when you’re out walking, you have the return journey also, so take it slow and steady and increase the distance week by week.

 - The first one is that it is free!